DataVisionGroup/nyc-geosupport-esri-workshop/README.md

 Support documentation and resources for [dvg](http://www.dvginteractive.com/) hosted "using NYC Geosupport in esri apps" workshop at Microsoft Technology Center 3/1/2017.

 ## NYCGeoClientGeoREST hosting
 If you would like to host your own instance, you must deploy to IIS.
 Visual Studio 2015 or above is required.
 Don't forget to add your API keys to the **Web.config** file.
 You'll also need to install required NuGet packages.
+The **dvg** repo can be found here [https://github.com/DataVisionGroup/geoclient-esri](https://github.com/DataVisionGroup/geoclient-esri).

-The current repository is hosted by **esri** at [https://github.com/Patterns-Practices/NYCGeoClientGeoREST](https://github.com/Patterns-Practices/NYCGeoClientGeoREST).
+The original **esri** repo is at [https://github.com/Patterns-Practices/NYCGeoClientGeoREST](https://github.com/Patterns-Practices/NYCGeoClientGeoREST).
 Please note that this repository is not maintained or supported in any way by esri.
 It is intended for educational/development purposes only.

-The **dvg** fork of the repo can be found here [https://github.com/DataVisionGroup/NYCGeoClientGeoREST](https://github.com/DataVisionGroup/NYCGeoClientGeoREST).

 **Instructions**
 <ol>
 <li>Clone the repo, or download as a .zip file and unzip.</li>
+<li>Get an `app_id` and `app_key` from the NYC Developer Portal and insert it into the keys in the `Web.config` file</li>
 <li>Build the solution in Visual Studio 2015 (or above).
 This will install package dependencies.</li>
 <li>Debug the solution to make sure it works</li>
 <li>Deploy to IIS (8 or above).</li>